JellyBrick/CreedJS/README.md

 # CreedJS

-A useful server and user management web application/telegram bot for the SandBox Games.
+A useful server and user management web application/telegram bot for SandBox Games.

 ## License